A look at COVID-19 reopening plans across the country

 The province ended its nightly curfew on May 28 and allowed restaurant patios to open as well as limited outdoor gatherings on private property.
 It also lifted travel bans between regions.

-Quebec has also announced it is increasing the number of people allowed to attend sporting events and festivals to 3,500 on Thursday, one day before the Montreal Canadiens’ next home game in the NHL playoffs.
+On Thursday Quebec increased the number of people allowed to attend sporting events and festivals to 3,500 — just in time for the Montreal Canadiens’ home game tonight in the NHL playoffs.

 Ontario: